-The Moreton Bay Region has a large diversity of waterways ranging from upland streams of the D’Aguilar Range to the estuaries connecting the coastal rivers and streams to Moreton Bay.
+The Moreton Bay Region is home to a diverse range of waterways, from the clear mountain streams of the D’Aguilar Range to the wide coastal estuaries that connect to Moreton Bay.

 Importance of waterways

 Waterways are valued for their rich biodiversity, natural beauty and the many recreational opportunities they provide, including fishing, boating, swimming and spending time in nature.
 To preserve these values for the community now and into the future, waterways need to be monitored and carefully managed.

 Moreton Bay Regional Council is committed to improving the region's environment, including our streams, foreshores and coastal areas.

 Land use for residential, industrial, commercial and agricultural development can affect water quality and the ecological health of waterways.
 As the region continues to grow, Council will work in partnership with all levels of government, community and industry to maintain and improve the health of waterways throughout the region.

 Total water cycle management plan